Dachshund puppies playing in black and white

 How to continue your puppy’s training

-Enrolling your pet in a local puppy school can be a great way to introduce them to new skills and get professional training advice.
-This experience will also help socialize your puppy and help them to get used to being around other people and dogs.
+Enrolling your pet in a local puppy school can be a great way to introduce your pet to new skills, and get professional training advice.
+This experience will also help to socialise your puppy and help them to get used to being around other people and dogs.

 While puppies are bundles of energy and quick to learn, they tire easily.
 So, it’s important to keep training sessions short and allow them to learn slowly and gradually.